-- Identify key indicators (up to five/six) If data for JIAF indicators, or pre-tested indicators with severity thresholds from 1-5, exist then use those and the related severity scores. - Classify the indicator values along a five-point scale to determine the indicator severity, where indicator values of 3 represent moderate need, 4-5 acute need while 2 or less signifies not being in need - Prepare the household and area level datasets by coding each indicator value to represent the severity score in both data sets. - Merge the household and area level indicators adding all the area level indicators to the household level data set. - Aggregate the indicator severities using the "Mean of Max 50% of indicators", if there are more than four indicators, or calculating the mean if there are less than four indicators, to determine the WASH severity score. - Confirm if any critical indicators (as discussed in section 1.1) have a severity higher than the final WASH severity score.
-If that is the case, then replace the WASH severity score in that area with the score for the critical indicator. - Calculate the percentage of households that are falling under each severity class. - Establish the severity score for the area by adding up, from right (severity five) to left, the percentage of households in each severity phase until you reach 25%
+- 1. Decide on the indicators and identify potential critical indicators These can be JIAF indicators and other relevant indicators you have data for. - 2.
+Classify the indicator values along a five-point scale to determine the indicator severity, where indicator values of 3 represent moderate need, 4-5 acute need while 2 or less signifies not being in need.
+If JIAF indicators are used then apply the same thresholds. - 3.
+Prepare the household level datasets by coding each indicator value to represent the severity score for each household. - 4.
+If you have area level data from other sources (WASH, other cluster data, SDR etc.), then calculate the score for each indicator for all the areas/population groups and apply the score to the household data. - 5.
+Merge the household and area level indicators adding all the area level indicators to the household level data set. - 6.
+Aggregate the indicator severities using the "Mean of Max 50% of indicators", 11 if there are more than four indicators, or calculating the mean if there are less than four indicators, to determine the WASH severity score. - a.
+Confirm if any critical indicators (as discussed in section 1.1) have a severity higher than the final WASH severity score.
+If that is the case, then replace the WASH severity score for that household with the score for the critical indicator. - 7.
+Calculate the percentage of households that are falling under each severity class. - 8.
+Establish the severity score for the area by adding up, from right (severity five) to left, the percentage of households in each severity phase until you reach 25% - 9.
+Sum the percentage of people/HHs with a severity score of 3-5 to determine the number of People in Need (PIN) for each geographical area (district, region, nation) and affected groups (residents, returnees, IDPs), by projecting the percentage on the affected population figures.